 Figure 4 – Illustration of the embossing process.

 The process described above offers several advantages compared to techniques using rigid microfabricated mold inserts.

-- The elastomeric nature of the secondary tool allows for the production of device geometries that would otherwise be problematic, including zero-draft angle, high aspect ratios, and undercut features.
+- The elastomeric nature of the secondary tool allows for the production of device geometries that would otherwise be problematic,

 - The original master mold is preserved in its original condition, used only once to create the secondary tool.

 - The secondary tool can be used to create tens of thousands of final parts.
 The cost of generating a new secondary tool is significantly lower than making a new microfabricated master.

 Plastic parts with less built-in stress

 Another major advantage the soft embossing process is the low thermal stresses in the final manufactured parts.